melusina-org/setup-macports/README.md

 ## Inputs

-* `parameters` — Pathname to a configuration file for the GHA-INSTALL-MACPORTS action.
-When no pathname is provided, the configuration is expected to be found under `.github/parameters/gha-install-macports.yaml`.
+* `parameters` — Pathname to a configuration file for the SETUP-MACPORTS action.
+When no pathname is provided, the configuration is expected to be found under `.github/parameters/setup-macports.yaml`.
    It is however no error when this file is not present.